You ain't seen nothing, and yet: Future biochemical concentrations can be predicted with surprisingly high accuracy

-\heading{Plausible Biochemical Networks for Performing MAP Estimation} Can biochemical networks perform computations necessary for MAP estimation?
+\heading{Plausible Biochemical Networks for Performing MAP Estimation} Can biochemical networks perform the computations required for MAP estimation?
 For arbitrary expected spatiotemporal concentration profiles, these computations could be very complex, so that no general solution exists.
-Yet, if all the terms in Eq.~\eqref{eq: estimate dynamics} are rational functions of time, $\theta$, and various parameters, implementing them in biological wetware should be possible.
-For example, focusing on a specific profile, Eq.~\eqref{eq: piecewise profile with a}, with $a=2$, for $T < k\cinf^{1-a}$, Eq.~\eqref{eq: estimate dynamics} yields:
+Thus constructing a network capable of performing MAP estimation requires specifying the profile class, as well as making additional assumptions about the involved parameter values and dynamical regime (pre- or post-saturation), in which the network is expected to operate.
+However, our case is simpler: when all terms in Eq.~\eqref{eq: estimate dynamics} are rational functions of time, implementing the necessary computations in biological wetware should be possible.
+As a proof of principle, we construct a network that solves the problem for the pre-saturation regime $T < k\cinf^{1-a}$ for the piecewise linear profiles (Eq.~\ref{eq: piecewise profile with a}) with $a=2$.